 How To Get Your Tax Refund Faster

 No matter how you plan on using your tax refund, you’re probably anxious to receive it.
 Here are a few steps you can take to improve your chances of getting your tax refund quickly:

-Opt to use e-file to have your refund directly deposited into your bank account: With direct deposit, it might take a few days for the refund to show up in your account, depending on your financial institution.
-If you prefer, you can even spread out your refund among two to three bank accounts, including an IRA.
-The paper return with a check is a much slower process, which can take up to four weeks.
+- Use e-file to have your refund directly deposited into your bank account: With direct deposit, it might take a few days for the refund to show up in your account, depending on your financial institution.

-Make sure your direct deposit account is in your name: The IRS can only deposit a check into an account in your name, your spouse’s name or a joint account.
-If your account has others named on it or is in someone else’s name, the IRS will mail a paper check to you instead.
+- Make sure your direct deposit account is in your name: The IRS can only deposit a check into an account in your name, your spouse’s name or a joint account.

 What If You File Your Taxes Late?